The Common Start Plan

 In order to provide children with an equal start in life, strengthen our economy in a way that also reduces racial, gender, and income inequality in our state, and meet the needs of working parents and the 21st century workforce; Massachusetts families need affordable, accessible, high-quality early education and child care.

-Failure to address the child care crisis now will take its toll on the next generation: when denied access to high-quality early education and child care, vulnerable children miss out on the learning environments, structure, and stability that help set them up for education success, optimal earnings, and long-term health and wellbeing.
+Failure to address these issues now will take its toll on the next generation: when denied access to high-quality early education and child care, vulnerable children miss out on the learning environments, structure, and stability that help set them up for education success, optimal earnings, and long-term health and wellbeing.
 Ensuring that all children have access to high quality early education and care is how we prevent achievement gaps from widening and health disparities from worsening.
+The Common Start vision will make our state more affordable for families, improve our state’s economic competitiveness, and increase racial and gender equity in our communities.

 What Does This Mean For…